-Research and development expenses were \$118.9 million for the year ended December 31, 2022, compared to \$120.7 million for the year ended December 31, 2021.
-The decrease of \$1.9 million was primarily due to:
+Research and development expenses were \$133.1 million for the year ended December 31, 2023, compared to \$118.9 million for the year ended December 31, 2022.
+The increase of \$14.2 million was primarily due to:

-- a \$8.9 million increase in costs related to the development of posoleucel, our most advanced product candidate, primarily due to an increase in costs related to the development of clinical trials of \$14.6 million, offset by a decrease in costs related to the outsourcing of manufacturing of \$5.7 million; - a \$4.9 million decrease in costs related to the development of ALVR106, primarily due to a decrease in costs related to the outsourcing of manufacturing of \$5.9 million, offset by an increase in costs related to the development of clinical trials of \$1.0 million; - a \$4.5 million decrease in personnel expenses, primarily due to a decrease in stock-based compensation expense of \$6.6 million, offset by an increase of \$1.2 million in external consulting; and - a \$1.4 million decrease in other research and development expenses, primarily due to a \$3.8 million decrease in costs related to the development of clinical trials and outsourcing of manufacturing for discovery drug programs, offset by an increase of \$2.0 million in occupancy charges related to the corporate office.
+- a \$20.8 million increase in costs related to the development of posoleucel, primarily due to an increase in costs related to the outsourcing of manufacturing of \$12.2 million and the development of clinical trials of \$8.6 million; - a \$2.9 million decrease in costs related to the development of ALVR106, primarily due to a reduction in costs related to the outsourcing of manufacturing of \$1.7 million and the development of clinical trials of \$1.2 million; and - a \$3.3 million decrease in personnel expenses, including stock-based compensation expense, primarily due to a decrease in consulting costs of \$2.3 million and stock-based compensation expense of \$0.9 million.